Toggle mobile menu visibility

 It is a legal duty to meet the needs and promote the attainment of EAL children and young people under the Equality Act 2010, with reference to the protected characteristic of 'Race'.
 This is also referenced within the National Curriculum (4.5, 4.6) and Teachers Standards (standards 3, 5).

-To fulfil Safeguarding Duties, schools should use Interpretation services.
+To fulfil safeguarding duties, schools should use interpretation services.

 What support is available?